What is a Baiter? According to self-help guru Dr. Phil, a Baiter is a Provocateur who has no goodwill intention behind provocative behavior.

 “I’m not touching you!” says the Baiter in the back seat of a car when they are 6.
 Then, at 16 they touch and say it’s their word against whoever the forcible felony minded “date rape is amusing” mentality person decided to accost or to kiss and tell to upset and harm their victimized object (the actual Victim, a person).

-Expect a Baiter to call you up and say… “Did you hear XYZ about ABC?” then to fill your ear full of gaslighting to make you feel awful or to fear or mistrust or prone to socially attacking or withdrawing from another peer group or person previously trusted or of affection.
+Expect a Baiter to call you up and say… “Did you hear XYZ about ABC?” and then to fill your ear full of gaslighting to make you feel awful or to fear or mistrust or prone to socially attacking or withdrawing from another peer group or person previously trusted or of affection.
 Expect a Baiter to display a meddlesome bent to their personality — trying to control other people’s moods, thoughts, and behaviors by betraying their hospitality and trust using words to hurt.

 Expect histrionic behavior from a Baiter.
 It may range from mild to wild but there will always be a PT BARNUM gotcha style to their public and private presentation of their involvement in social drama.
 Expect them to overvalue their worth to society, banking on their victim’s empathy and nostalgic affection overcoming the human desire to end social enmeshment with a person or peer group that is toxic or prone to harming its own kind internally.